eSense Skin Response Biofeedback home-use device

 Example for a situation with rising stress and a rest break.

-Example of a situation with rising stress and a rest break
+An example of a situation with rising stress and a rest break

 The sympathetic nervous system reacts to stress stimuli by activating all the “emergency functions” of the body, bringing it to a state of heightened responsiveness: pulse and blood pressure rise along with the glucose level in the blood and general alertness.
-With these changes comes the effect of “wet hands” on which the skin response measurement relies.
+With these changes comes the effect of “wet hands,” on which the skin response measurement relies.

 What is Skin response in general?

 The Skin Response measures the Skin Conductance in Micro Siemens or μSiemens.
 Skin conductance is measured in μSiemens or symbolized as μS (where μ denotes a millionth and Siemens is the unit of conductance).
-“Skin resistance” is also a common term, simply denoting the inverse of conductance (1S = 1/Ω).
+“Skin resistance” is also a common term, simply indicating the inverse of conductance (1S = 1/Ω).

-To read more about Skin Conductance and its management through biofeedback training, please visit our website “Electrodermal activity biofeedback”
+To read more about Skin Conductance and its management through biofeedback training, please visit our website, “Electrodermal activity biofeedback.”

 Skin response and biofeedback training